Agile methodology: principles, frameworks and benefits

 Scrum

-Scrum is a simple framework that helps you tackle complex problems and diverse tasks.
+Scrum is a simple framework that helps you tackle complex problems and diverse tasks by organising work into short cycles called sprints.

-You can deliver results and adjust priorities quickly in a structured yet flexible environment.
-Review your work after each sprint to respond to changes in the market or your customers' needs.
+Benefits: you can deliver results and adjust priorities quickly in a structured yet flexible environment.
+Review your work after each sprint to respond to market changes or customer needs.

 Kanban

-The Japanese word kanban translates roughly as 'signboard' or 'visual card'.
 Kanban organises tasks into visual cues on a physical or digital board, showing when tasks are started, underway, or complete.
+The Japanese word translates roughly as "signboard" or "visual card."

-Kanban depends on your team managing time well.
-Without this, your team could struggle with task overload and the minimalist structure of kanban.
+Considerations: Kanban depends on your team managing time well.
+Without this discipline, your team could struggle with task overload.

 Extreme programming (XP)